craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 14: Beyond the Cove... (cont.)

 We meet a swamp man named Bramble.
 He has a pet otter.
 The lizardfolk call themselves Vresk.
 The city is called Vresktal, and Bramble trades his swamp crystals there for charms and such.
-He said he has protection from the natural threats, maybe, but he wouldn't immediately give us some, and I fucking killed him and took them.
+He said they grant protection from the natural threats, but he wouldn't immediately give us some, so I fucking killed him, and took them.

+#### Session 15: Beyond the Cove... (cont.)

 ## Stats